What are protected folders?

 Protected folders are locations within the organization where protected content can be consumed.
 A file will not be consumable when outside of a designated protected folder.
 Examples include endpoint common user folders, on-prem network drives, and cloud-based document-sharing services.

-Configure Protected folder: DAtAnchor team can add all the paths to the protected folder from Backend or Admin can manually add all the paths as Protected folder under User role.
+Configure Protected folder for One Drive: Admin can manually add all the paths as Protected folder under User role.

 'Anchor,' 'Anchor My Data,' and 'Add Protection and Anchor My Files.'
-Admin only need to this for one time when adding folder as Protected folder.
+Admin only needs to do this for one time when adding folder as Protected folder.